happy family of three

 No matter the “metal” you choose, you should take advantage of premium tax credits if you’re eligible.
 You can use these to make health insurance more affordable.
 Plus, you can lower your monthly insurance payments when you enroll in an ACA plan on the Health Insurance Marketplace.

 There is a requirement, though.
-Prior to the American Rescue Plan Act of 2021, only people with household incomes at 400% of the federal poverty level and below are eligible for premium tax credits.
+Before the American Rescue Plan Act of 2021, only people with household incomes at 400% of the federal poverty level and below were eligible for premium tax credits.
 Some households over 400% FPL are now eligible for some premium tax credit depending on specific factors.
 Households under 100% FPL are eligible for other programs like Medicaid.
 If you have a Silver plan, you may also get cost-sharing subsidies that reduce out-of-pocket expenses depending on household size and income.
-To find out if you’re eligible, simply enter your household information on the marketplace website.
-After doing so, you’ll find out whether you’re eligible for those discounts and how much you can save.
+To find out if you’re eligible, enter your household information on the marketplace website.
+After doing so, you’ll determine whether you’re eligible for those discounts and how much you can save.

-If you aren’t eligible for a premium tax credit, you may be eligible for other subsidies.
+You may be eligible for other subsidies if you aren’t eligible for a premium tax credit.
 Those are discussed in further detail below.

 Out-of-Network Coverage

-Generally speaking, most health plans have what’s called in-network and out-of-network services.
-Usually, the in-network services are more affordable than the out-of-network services.
+Generally speaking, most health plans have in-network and out-of-network services.
+In-network services are usually more affordable than out-of-network services.

-When doing your research on medical plans, make sure to have a list of doctors and facilities you prefer.
-It’s most affordable to select the plan that covers those doctors and facilities.
+When researching medical plans, list the doctors and facilities you prefer.
+Selecting the plan that covers those doctors and facilities is the most affordable.
 Additionally, you could also choose a plan that’s more forgiving and flexible with out-of-network coverage.

 Out-of-Pocket Maximum

 Health insurance plans also define an out-of-pocket maximum.
-This is the maximum amount you're liable to pay before your insurance company pays for 100% of your care.
+You're liable to pay this maximum before your insurance company pays for 100% of your care.
 So, choosing an affordable plan will also mean paying close attention to the out-of-pocket maximum.

-Usually, this amount is also the most you can pay for health care services in a single year.
+Usually, this amount is also the most you can pay for health care services in a year.
 Deductibles, copays, and coinsurance for any in-network care all count towards this maximum.
 However, monthly premiums and out-of-network services do not count towards your maximum.
-Once you’ve reached your maximum, your insurer begins to fully cover your costs for the remainder of the year.
+Once you’ve reached your maximum, your insurer begins to cover your costs for the remainder of the year fully.

 Like deductibles, maximums renew at the beginning of the new year when your policy renews.
 This means that starting at the beginning of the new year, you’ll be responsible for paying out-of-pocket expenses until you reach the maximum again.